The Harvard Study of Adult Development: Why Your 10-Step Routine Won't Save You

 Quality Over Clout: The Waldinger Harvard Study on Close Ties

-People with just three highly reliable friends have a 45% lower mortality risk than those with zero (UCLA Social Genomics Core, 2025).
-The Harvard Study of Adult Development proves that the depth of your connections protects your body.
+A handful of people who will genuinely show up outperforms a large network on every measure the study cares about.
+The Harvard Study of Adult Development found that the depth of your connections protects your body.
 A massive social media following does nothing to keep you alive.

 The immediate counterargument is predictable.
 "I have a huge network, hundreds of mutuals, and an active social calendar.
 I am perfectly connected."
 Having a busy calendar is not the same as being known.
 You can feel completely invisible at a crowded party.